 - Set your Instant Pot to manual, pressure, high, for 3 minutes.

-- Do a quick release when done, lift lid carefully and serve over rice!(as always, check chicken when done to make sure it is thoroughly cooked thru, 3 min. is plenty of time if cut into bite size pcs. initially)
+- Allow to naturally release steam for 2 minutes, then quick release, lift lid carefully and serve over rice!(as always, check chicken when done to make sure it is thoroughly cooked thru, 3 min. is plenty of time if cut into bite size pcs. initially)